-After the quarter begins: If a student completely withdraws or goes on LOA from the university during any point in the quarter, the university is required to use a specific formula established by the federal government to calculate the amount of student aid that the student has "earned" up to the point of their withdrawal or leave.
+After the quarter begins: If a student completely withdraws or goes on LOA longer than 180 days from the university during any point in the quarter, the university is required to use a specific formula established by the federal government to calculate the amount of student aid that the student has "earned" up to the point of their withdrawal or leave date.
 If a student receives more aid than what they earned, the excess funds will need to be returned.
-Further, the responsibility of returning unearned aid is jointly shared by PAU and by the student.
+Further, the responsibility for returning unearned aid is jointly shared by PAU and by the student.
 Be aware that sometimes the returning of funds creates a balance owed to the school by the student.